History of Martha Stewart in Timeline

 1987: Separation from Andrew Stewart

-In 1987, Martha Stewart and Andrew Stewart separated.
+In 1987, Martha Stewart and Andrew Stewart separated, marking the beginning of the end of their marriage.

-In 1987, Martha Stewart released the book "Weddings", ghostwritten by Elizabeth Hawes, under the Clarkson Potter publishing imprint.
+In 1987, Martha Stewart released "Weddings," ghostwritten by Elizabeth Hawes, under the Clarkson Potter publishing imprint, adding to her series of successful books.

-In 1988, Martha Stewart released "The Wedding Planner", "Martha Stewart's Secrets for Entertaining", and "Martha Stewart's Quick Cook Menus" under the Clarkson Potter publishing imprint.
+In 1988, Martha Stewart released multiple books, including "The Wedding Planner", "Martha Stewart's Secrets for Entertaining", and "Martha Stewart's Quick Cook Menus", under the Clarkson Potter publishing imprint.

 Martha Stewart Weddings: Ideas and Inspiration